 A star that he had seen that others too must have seen was an image that stuck with us, and it brought to mind another quote we’d seen from Leonardo da Vinci, of uncertain meaning, but which we feel we see a meaning in:

 He who is fixed to a star does not change his mind.

-We’re taking the star as meaning a truth, as a great and noble vision and an unalterable truth.
+We’re taking the star as meaning a truth, as a great and noble vision and an unalterable, natural truth.
 As Henry George wrote:

 (Political Economy) may be argued in a great many different ways, but I prefer the ground that its opponents have taken, the ground of justice.
 I believe that justice is the supreme law of the universe.

 Henry George didn’t change his mind.
-From 1871, he spent the last 26 years of his life picking fights, looking for arguments, telling people around the world what their rights were.
+From 1871, he spent the last 26 years of his life picking fights, looking for arguments, telling people around the world what their rights are.
 Henry George didn’t say anything different, the ideas expressed in Progress and Poverty didn’t evolve an iota, for it was complete.
+Others, principally Mason Gaffney, have developed it, proven it, found further analyses and arguments George missed; the basic analysis remains irrefutable.
 Henry George never heard anyone make an sound argument against him, there is none to be made.

 Albert Einstein said:

 Politics is for the present, but an equation is for eternity.

 Henry George, in Progress and Poverty, having examined the laws of rent, wages and interest, says:

 In the statement we have given, all the laws spring from a single point.
 They support and supplement each other.
 Together they form correlating divisions of a complete whole.